StochSS/stochss/README.md

 Minikube will create a new `kubectl` context called 'minikube' and set your current context to it.
 See `kubectl config` for more on this.

-Once you've done that, you just need to set the path to this repository *in the minikube VM* in the jupyterhub config file.
+Once you've done that, you just need to put the path to this repository within the minikube VM into the jupyterhub config file.

 Open `config-minikube.yaml.template` and save a copy as `config-minikube.yaml`.
 In the new file, replace `{{STOCHSS_HOSTPATH}}` with the path to this repository in the minikube VM.
 You can double-check this by running `minikube ssh` and then finding the directory within the VM.